 During the month of February 2022, I had the opportunity to work with New Orleans, LA-based photographer Lemar Arceneaux.
 When I first reviewed his profile and spoke with him, I thought Lemar’s portfolio was one of the most original of the photographers I have worked with so far so I was eager to collaborate with him.

 Lemar specializes in portraits of musicians and social documentation of music festivals, so he wanted help creating a list of potential clients that lined up with his specialties.
-The purpose of the Custom List Build was to ultimately reach out to them to secure meetings so he reached out to Wonderful Machine to work on a Client Meetings consulting project.
+The purpose of the Custom List Build was to ultimately reach out to them to secure meetings so he reached out to Wonderful Machine to work on a Client Introductions consulting project.

 As a photographer from New Orleans, Lemar is incredibly proud of his vibrant city.
 It’s the place where he first began to see and admire people in their natural forms of enjoyment.
 His photography focuses on portraying genuine human moments; portraits of natural gestures, dancing, singing, laughing and jumping.
 As part of his portfolio, this also translates to the work he has done in street fashion.

 My career as an executive producer in media and performing arts has allowed me to work with advertising agencies, production companies, contemporary music festivals, theater, dance, and opera.
 When I spoke with Lemar, he instantly transported me back to the world of music festivals, a world that I am so passionate about as a music lover.